-Restoring an Azure AD user will update its attributes, link to manager, role assignments, group ownerships, group and unit memberships, licenses, and authentication methods.
+Restoring an Azure AD user will update its attributes, link to manager, role assignments, group ownerships, group and unit memberships, and licenses.

 Restore an Azure AD user